A comprehensive guide to understanding AI for marketing.

 AI also makes businesses more human in the digital age.
 It enables marketers to better understand and predict what words resonate with consumers, which emotions to use, and how to deliver more relevant messaging on any channel to increase human connection.
 JPMorgan Chase CMO Kristin Lemkau recently noted that “machine learning is the path to more humanity in marketing.”

-Additional uses of AI in marketing
+The power of use cases for AI in marketing

 From content personalization, copywriting, email subject line optimization, and adding the correct emotions to marketing messages, AI helps CMOs and their teams better engage with consumers.